tranminhphu7425/graphbuilder/README.md

 Welcome to **GraphBuilder**, a comprehensive platform designed to provide visual examples and practical tools for understanding graph theory.
 Whether you're a student, educator, or enthusiast, our website offers a wide range of resources to help you explore and master the concepts, algorithms, and applications of graph theory.

+##Support and Donations
+GraphBuilder is a non-profit project developed with the goal of providing free tools for creating and analyzing graphs.
+However, to maintain and improve the quality of our services, we rely on the support of our community.
+Your donations help us keep the platform running and enable us to develop new features and educational resources.

+Why Donate?
+Your contributions are crucial for the following reasons:

+Server Maintenance: Help us cover the costs of server hosting and infrastructure.

+Feature Development: Support the development of new features and improvements to enhance user experience.

+Educational Initiatives: Fund research and educational activities related to graph theory.

+How to Donate
+You can support GraphBuilder through the following methods:

+Bank Transfer
+You can make a donation via bank transfer to the following account:

+Bank: Vietcombank

+Account Number: 9911550054

+Account Holder: Trần Minh Phú

+Thank You!

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)